vitosa-research/ViToSA-Dataset/README.md

 - Detecting and masking toxic words with ViToSA PhoBERT TSD.
 - Optionally processing full directories of `.wav` files.

-It is built on top of the **ViToSA 1.0 dataset**, the first Vietnamese dataset for audio-based toxic span detection, developed by the University of Information Technology (VNU-HCM).
+It is built on top of the **ViToSA 1.0 dataset**, the first Vietnamese dataset for audio-based toxic span detection, developed by researchers from the University of Information Technology (VNU-HCM).

 ---